andy-lee-eng/Angular-vs-Knockout/README.md

 The Knockout version was scaffolded using yeoman, and includes CrossroadsJS and RequireJS.

 A live demo of both apps is available here:

 [Knockout Version](https://rawgit.com/DevAndyLee/Angular-vs-Knockout/master/Dist/Knockout/index.html)

 [Angular Version](https://rawgit.com/DevAndyLee/Angular-vs-Knockout/master/Dist/Angular/index.html)

+The app presents a list of investments in a portfolio, and lets you filter them by name while dynamically updating all the components.
+You can also click through view details of each investment or view the about page, all within the same SPA.

+Html, javascript and css is packaged up and minified for the app home screen, while navigating to additional screens triggers a request for the additional content.

 ###Installation: